AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/making-commits.md

 </figure>

 2. Write a commit message by filling in the `Summary` box.
-This should be a short message that describes what changes are being made with that commit.
+This should be a short message that describes what changes are associated with that commit.

 <figure markdown="span">
     ![Commit message](../../img/making-commits-2.png){width="450"}
 </figure>

 3. Click on `Stage files/changes to commit` to make the commit.
-This action ensures that your commit, and any changes associated with that commit, is saved to your branch.
+This action ensures the code changes in your commit are saved in your branch's history.
 You should now see a new line with your commit message connected to your branch name in GitKraken.

 <figure markdown="span">